suhanik19/HeartFailurePrediction/README.md

    * Conduct recursive feature elimination to remove the least important features based on model performance.
    * Conduct feature importance analysis to determine which features contribute most to the model’s predictions and refine the feature set.
 * **Cross Validation**:
-   * Split the data into k subsets and train the model k times, each time using a different subset as validation data and the remaining data as training data.
-This will ensure the models generalize well across different subsets of the data.
+   * Use k-means to divide the data into k parts and train the model k times.
+Each time, use one part for validation and the other k-1 parts for training.
+This helps the model perform well on different data subsets.
 * **Model Selection**:
    * Use stacking to combine multiple models to improve overall performance.
 The predictions of base models are used as input to a final model.
-   * Use voting classifier to aggregate predictions from multiple models to make a final decision based on majority voting or averaging.
+   * Use voting classifier to aggregate predictions from multiple models to make a final decision based on majority voting.

 ## Acknowledgements
 Creators: